mp-gutierrez/pacmen-exercise/README.md

     Bouncing PacMen Factory
 <br>
 <h2>Description</h2>
-    A generator of same-sized PacMen that moves them at random speeds and directions.
+    This project is a generator of same-sized PacMen that can be set up to move at random speeds and directions.
 <br>
 <h2>Installation</h2>
     In order to run the program, all the files need to be downloaded into the same folder, keeping each file name and its extension intact.
 With the files in place, a simple drag-n-drop of the index.html file into a chromium-based browser will load the game.